Michaelcrem/workout_app/README.md

 # workout_app

+A full-stack C.R.U.D. application that uses the Express framework in order to handle incoming requests from the browser and PostgreSQL database integretion  so data can be managed through various SQL statements from the PgPersistence file used to communicate with the locally stored database.
+Users are required to log in to the application, and access their private workout routines.

 Full Stack project: https://workout----tracker123.herokuapp.com

-A practice project I wanted to build after completing the JS185 backend course.
-This application is a C.R.U.D application and allows the user to upload specific workout routines and categorize them however they may choose to do so.
-This project uses a node-postgres package to work with a PostgreSQL database.

-# For testing...
+# For Testing/Login
  * Username: developer
  * Password: letmein